 Some time before Christmas, the Hardt family very generously sent me a gorgeous gift box of meat products, and when I said I’d love to know how some of them were made – especially their liver dumplings – they invited me to come and visit their shop.
 They also gave me some delicious products to take home at the end of my visit, however all editorial and opinions are my own.

-Warning: this post contains images of animal parts and raw meat.
+This post contains images of animal parts and raw meat.

 I’m standing outside a small and almost deserted railway station on a cold, sunny Tuesday morning when Wolfgang Hardt pulls over in a large white van emblazoned with a swirl of brown and orange reading Metzgerei Hardt (“Hardt Butcher’s Shop”).
 He reaches across the front seats to push open the passenger door, greets me with twinkling eyes and a beaming grin beneath his bristling grey moustache, and I hop in beside him.